anderssv/kotlin-htmx/Readme.md

 Sometimes you should not use it, but I do think starting with HTMX and moving on when needed is a much better approach than the other way around.
 HTMX has a really fair and balanced article for when to use it here: https://htmx.org/essays/when-to-use-hypermedia/

+# Notable parts of the code
+- The wrapper method that scaffolds everything with HTML+HEAD+BODY: https://github.com/anderssv/kotlin-htmx/blob/main/src/main/kotlin/no/mikill/kotlin_htmx/pages/HtmlElements.kt#L66
+- The back end search function that matches and returns HTML response: https://github.com/anderssv/kotlin-htmx/blob/c6b400a86ae0005d99496ec8d655df3a7277d129/src/main/kotlin/no/mikill/kotlin_htmx/pages/MainPage.kt#L26
+- The first page full generation: https://github.com/anderssv/kotlin-htmx/blob/c6b400a86ae0005d99496ec8d655df3a7277d129/src/main/kotlin/no/mikill/kotlin_htmx/pages/MainPage.kt#L82
+- The base bootstrap for KTor application: https://github.com/anderssv/kotlin-htmx/blob/main/src/main/kotlin/no/mikill/kotlin_htmx/Application.kt

+# Running

+## Local environment

+Set environment variables directly or in a .env.local file.

+See the possible variables in ```.env.default```, you can copy it to .env.local to do local modifications.
+Or you can set the variables in env.

+## Starting

+Run the ```fun main()``` in Application.kt in your favourite IDE, or simply run:

+    $ ./gradlew run

+It is then available on http://localhost:8080 .

 # Other notes
 I used KTor generator to get started.